-The Company designates certain debt and derivative instruments as net investment hedges to manage foreign currency risk relating to net investments in subsidiaries denominated in foreign currencies and to reduce the variability in the functional currency equivalent cash flows.
+The Company designates certain debt and derivative instruments as net investment hedges to manage foreign currency risk relating to net investments in subsidiaries denominated in foreign currencies.

-For the year ended December 31, 2018, the Company recorded a gain of \$47 (\$43, net of tax) in other comprehensive income for certain debt instruments that are designated as hedges of its net investment in a euro-based subsidiary.
-For the year ended December 31, 2017, the Company recorded a loss of \$153 (\$134, net of tax) in other comprehensive income for these net investment hedges.
-As of December 31, 2018, cumulative losses of \$59 (\$36, net of tax) were recognized in accumulated other comprehensive income related to these net investment hedges and the carrying amount of the hedged net investment was approximately €1,131 (\$1,296 at December 31, 2018).
+For the years ended December 31, 2019 and 2018, the Company recorded gains of \$27 (\$27, net of tax) and \$47 (\$43, net of tax) in other comprehensive income for certain debt instruments that are designated as hedges of its net investment in a euro-based subsidiary.
+As of December 31, 2019, cumulative losses of \$32 (\$9, net of tax) were recognized in accumulated other comprehensive income related to these net investment hedges and the carrying amount of the hedged net investment was approximately €1,207 (\$1,354 at December 31, 2019).